wonglok/ARTPOP/README.md

 ======
 ARTPOP meets WEBGL

-Experimental WebGL version of ARTPOP app.
+Experimental WebGL version of ARTPOP WebGL App. ~v~

 Fan Made.
 All copyrights belong to their respective owners.